BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
     I got interested in Bruce Lee in around 2008.
-In the summer of 2008, I bought one of his books, <i>Tao of Jeet Kune Do</i>.
+In the summer of 2008, I purchased a copy of <i>Tao of Jeet Kune Do</i>.
     Bruce Lee is so cool it was easy to get interested in him.
 </p>